-Today technology has produced ‘supernormal’ versions of those natural rewards in the form of junk food, social media and internet pornography.
-They target our brains most delicate area, the reward system.
+The Reward Foundation is a pioneering educational charity that looks at the science behind sex and love relationships.
+The brain’s reward system evolved to drive us to natural rewards such as food, bonding and sex to promote our survival.
+Today internet technology has produced ‘supernormal’ versions of those natural rewards in the form of junk food, social media and internet pornography.
+They target and overstimulate our brains most delicate area, the reward system.
 Our brains have not evolved to cope with such hyper-arousal.
 Society is experiencing an explosion of behaviourial disorders and addictions as a result.

 We are a registered as Scottish Charitable Incorporated Organisation SC044948, founded on 23 June 2014.